What personal information do I collect from people that visit my website?

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser settings.
 Since the browser is a little different, look at your browser’s Help Menu to learn the correct way to modify your cookies.

-If you turn cookies off, Some of the features that make your site experience more efficient may not function properly.
-It won’t affect the user’s experience that makes your site experience more efficient and may not function properly.
+If you turn cookies off, some of the features that produce site analytics may not function properly.

 I do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.